KOTORCommunityPatches/K1_Community_Patch/README.md

 * The repairable Vulkar bar droid lacked a weapon (reported by DarthParametric)
 * The scene with Vandar after the player completes the trials could be a little wonky, so it has been given a new trigger to ensure the party stands in logical places (reported by DarthParametric)
 * The surviving Hrakert scientists had their weapons out all the time
-* Two of the shopkeepers on Dantooine had conversation nodes about Kashyyyk blocked by incorrect boolean names
 * Vandar repeated dialogue if you spoke to him again before investigating the ruins (reported by DarthParametric)
 * Vandar’s dialogue was locked out after the player completed the trials